freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-It will never create a new stacking context whatever the `z-index` value.
+It will never create a new stacking context regardless of the `z-index` value.

 #### --answer--